Squid: Reproductive system

-The sexes are separate in squid, there being a single gonad in the posterior part of the body with fertilisation being external, and usually taking place in the mantle cavity of the female.
+The sexes are separate in squid, with a single gonad in the posterior part of the body.
+Fertilisation is external and usually takes place in the mantle cavity of the female.
 The male has a testis from which sperm pass into a single gonoduct where they are rolled together into a long bundle, or spermatophore.
 The gonoduct is elongated into a "penis" that extends into the mantle cavity and through which spermatophores are ejected.
 In shallow water species, the penis is short, and the spermatophore is removed from the mantle cavity by a tentacle of the male, which is specially adapted for the purpose and known as a hectocotylus, and placed inside the mantle cavity of the female during mating.

 The female has a large translucent ovary, situated towards the posterior of the visceral mass.
 From here, eggs travel along the gonocoel, where there are a pair of white nidamental glands, which lie anterior to the gills.
 Also present are red-spotted accessory nidamental glands containing symbiotic bacteria; both organs are associated with nutrient manufacture and forming shells for the eggs.
 The gonocoel enters the mantle cavity at the gonopore, and in some species, receptacles for storing spermatophores are located nearby, in the mantle wall.

 In shallow-water species of the continental shelf and epipelagic or mesopelagic zones, it is frequently one or both of arm pair IV of males that are modified into hectocotyli.
 However, most deep-sea squid lack hectocotyl arms and have longer penises; Ancistrocheiridae and Cranchiinae are exceptions.
 Giant squid of the genus Architeuthis are unusual in that they possess both a large penis and modified arm tips, although whether the latter are used for spermatophore transfer is uncertain.
 Penis elongation has been observed in the deep-water species Onykia ingens; when erect, the penis may be as long as the mantle, head, and arms combined.
 As such, deep-water squid have the greatest known penis length relative to body size of all mobile animals, second in the entire animal kingdom only to certain sessile barnacles.